KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/sudoku.md

 ## Introduction

-The Sudoku Fluidity module serves as a proof-of-concept to demonstrate Fluidity's capabilities as a blockchain-based gaming technology.
+The Sudoku Antara Module serves as a proof-of-concept to demonstrate Antara's capabilities as a blockchain-based gaming technology.

 The Sudoku module is based on the classic game, Sudoku.
 To learn more about how Sudoku is played, read the associated Wikipedia article: